 Knowing all the issues around using UTM parameters is only the first step.

-Building and managing your UTM URLs is a whole another ball game.
+Building and managing your UTM URLs is a whole other ball game.
 If you are serious about your UTM strategy, you need good tools for yourself and your team.

 I’m biased, but Terminus UTM URL Builder is built for robust UTM tracking.
 Helping you make your UTM conventions part of your URL builder is just one such feature.

-If you haven’t already, signup for free 21-day trial and see it for yourself.
-There’s zero risk.
+If you haven’t already, signup for a free 21-day trial and see it for yourself.
+There’s zero risks.
 Cancel anytime.